Welcome to The Health Centre at the University of Sussex

 You can register in one of 2 ways :

 Completing the form online is quicker and easier and is the preferred method for registering with the practice.
 We receive your online registration immediately and securely.
+We strongly recommend that you do this on a computer rather than a tablet or smartphone, as you may encounter difficulties which would mean your registration may not be received.

 For information regarding the transfer of your medical records, please look at this leaflet HERE